 This HomeKit-compatible smart plug from iHome isn't quite as fully featured as the iDevices Switch, but it costs a little less.

 Insteon offers a HomeKit-compatible version of its hub -- hook it up with your router and you'll be able to automate Insteon's switches, sockets and light bulbs right alongside any other HomeKit gadgets you've got installed.

 Another lighting option is this HomeKit-compatible kit from Lutron, which comes with two smart plugs that you can plug lamps into, and two remotes.
 Hook everything up and you'll be able to tell Siri to dim the lights.

-We haven't seen much HomeKit gear that's geared towards smarter security, but that might soon change.
-This HomeKit-compatible smart deadbolt from Schlage arrives in November -- install it in your doors, and you'll be able to lock and unlock them with a quick word with Siri.
+Install Schlage's HomeKit-compatible smart deadbolt and you'll be able to lock and unlock it with a quick word with Siri.